Pantheon Systems

-Pantheon Systems, Inc. is a privately held San Francisco-based corporation founded in 2010 by Zack Rosen, David Strauss, Josh Koenig, Matt Cheney.
-The company's flagship service, Pantheon, is a webops platform for open-source Drupal and WordPress websites.
-It is an app-specific PaaS provider, sold on a monthly subscription basis, with several support tiers available.
+Pantheon Systems, Inc. is a privately held San Francisco-based corporation founded in 2010.

+The company's flagship service, Pantheon, is a WebOps platform for websites powered by open-source Drupal and WordPress CMS, as well as NextJS and GatsbyJS Jamstack front-ends.
+It is an app-specific PaaS provider.
 Technologically, Pantheon applications run as software-as-a-service instead of running on users' own servers.
 Pantheon's service is built on top of Google Cloud Platform.

-Capitalisation
+History

 Founded in 2010, Pantheon Systems, Inc. raised a $1.3 million seed round to start.
 They subsequently raised $5 million Series A financing from Foundry Group, with previous investors being Baseline Ventures, First Round Capital, Floodgate, and Founders Collective bringing the total amount to $6.3 million.

 In 2014, Pantheon raised $21.5 million in Series B financing led by Scale Venture Partners (ScaleVP) with participation from OpenView Partners and existing investors Foundry Group and First Round Capital.
 As part of the funding round, Rory O'Driscoll, Partner at ScaleVP joined the board of directors.

 In 2016, Pantheon announced that it has raised a $29 million Series C round.
 Investors in this round include previous investors Foundry Group, OpenView Investment Partners, and Scale Venture Partners, as well as new investor Industry Ventures, which put $8.5 million into this round.
 The new round follows Pantheon’s $21.5 million Series B round in 2014 and brings the company’s total funding to $57 million.

 In 2019, Sageview Capital led a Series D funding round of $40 million, bringing total funding to over $100 million.

 On July 13, 2021, WebOps platform Pantheon raises $100M from SoftBank Vision Fund.
 The $100 million Series E funding is at a valuation of over $1 billion.

+Hosting of hate group websites

+In April 2023, Pantheon was criticized by open source developers for hosting the websites of organizations that have been designated as hate groups by the Southern Poverty Law Center for their anti-LGBT stances and their "ties to white supremacist groups and eugenicists".
+Koenig confirmed in a statement that Pantheon would continue to host the organizations' websites.

+In an October 2023 open letter, Koenig said, "we are marking new boundaries with a Prohibited Customers policy.
+We are setting standards that will, for instance, help us avoid taking on Southern Poverty Law Center-designated hate groups as customers."

 Features

 Pantheon is a combination of web development tools in the cloud and web hosting and management services.
-It is based in the cloud, and the service is free for developers.
+It is based in the cloud, and is free until deployment.

-Developers have a choice between Drupal 7, Drupal 8, Drupal 9, WordPress and installation of profiles like Open Atrium.
-Data can be imported onto Pantheon automatically if the business has an existing Drupal-based website.
-Pantheon Multidev does for a company's website what software-defined data centers do for its infrastructure.
-Each member of a team can use all the services that power a site on demand, developing on a single platform.
-As a result, large websites launch faster and cost less to manage over time.
+Developers have a choice between Drupal and WordPress and installation of profiles like Open Atrium, or custom upstreams with user-specified configuration.
+Data can be imported onto Pantheon automatically from existing Drupal-based websites.
+Its container-based architecture allows for multiple development environments of a single website.

-Based on Pantheon's multi-tenant containerized architecture, Multidev spins up in minutes, with no need for additional infrastructure or virtual servers.

-Pantheon makes it easy to deploy different versions of a site on test servers and the live site, as well as backup servers.